BeaconCMS/beacon/guides/introduction/your_first_site.md

 mix phx.server
 ```

-Visit [http://localhost:4000/admin](http://localhost:4000/admin) and you should see `my_site` listed.
+Visit [http://localhost:4000/admin](http://localhost:4000/admin) and you should see the `my_site` that you just created listed on the admin interface.

+Now let's create the resources for our first site.
+Beacon has built-in support for Tailwind and we'll be using the [Flowbite](https://flowbite.com/docs/) components to style our page but you're free to adapt the styles as you want.

 ## Creating a layout

-Beacon has built-in support for Tailwind classes and we'll be using the [Flowbite](https://flowbite.com/docs/) components to style our page but you're free to use any tool or design system you want.

 Click on the "Layouts" button, then "Create New Layout".
 On this page we'll create the layout where all pages will be rendered.
 It will contain a footer, header, and the placeholder to render page's content.